antfriend/antfriend.github.io/journals.md

 [Image source](journals/vectors/vectors_12.png)

 ### Text
+We are, and we experience
-a mr (oe ave, and we EX PENIENCE the paradox of particle/wave duality.
-We ave solick mattey made of a a a
+the paradox of particle/wave
-Waves ot
+duality.
+We are solid matter
+made of particles, a person,
+a thing, a noun.

+We experience waves of
-photonic aS colors.
+photonic energy as colors.

-Je Waves at
-sonoM as tones music,
+We experience waves of
-and words.
+sononic energy as tones, music, and words.

-What our s;
+What our sights and sounds
-Mean Sounds
-OuSs de
-oO ind M
+mean to us depends on
+our individual perspective
+in space and time.

-al travelers of
+We are all travelers of
-hd th
-Ql a CT
-pun
+space and time in the
+galactic gyre.

 ---